 Jonathan Arnowitz, Elizabeth Dykstra-Erickson

+Unfulfilled Prophecies I enjoyed your article "CHI at the Movies and on TV" ("Fast Forward," May-June 2006).
+I'm glad to know I'm not the only person who has this interest.
+I hold a particular fascination for failed predictions.
 One of my favorites regarding HCI occurred in Fritz Lang's silent movie Metropolis in which workers watched gauges and then used great physical force to adjust levers to compensate for whatever the gauges measured.
 I wondered why the levers weren't easier to operate and why there weren't machines to manage what happens when the gauges indicated something needed to be done.…

 You must be a member of SIGCHI, a subscriber to ACM's Digital Library, or an interactions subscriber to read the full text of this article.

 In addition to all of the professional benefits of being a SIGCHI member, members get full access to interactions online content and receive the print version of the magazine bimonthly.

 Get access to all interactions content online and the entire archive of ACM publications dating back to 1954.
 (Please check with your institution to see if it already has a subscription.)